NAVWAR Leaders Stress Integrated Information Capabilities for Maritime Power at Sea Air Space 2024

+“My biggest ask from industry to allow us to continue to move at speed and scale, is to be software-centric,” said Small.
+“Whether it’s software-defined networking, software-based battle management aids, tools and analytics, or the data fabric that connects our forces - we provide the platform and infrastructure, what we need are the applications.
+We have plenty of contract vehicles to get your software to Sailors tomorrow.”

+Back at the IW Pavilion, attendees were able to hear from other IW leaders, including engaging question and answer sessions.

-Peter Reddy, executive director at Naval Information Warfare Systems Center (NIWC) Atlantic, discusses the laboratory's technology focus areas and their push to advance joint all-domain warfighting concepts at Sea Air Space 2024.
+Peter Reddy, executive director for Naval Information Warfare Center (NIWC) Atlantic, shared the laboratory’s technology focus areas and their push to advance joint all-domain warfighting concepts, most recently with the largest-ever, all-domain naval integration event, System of Systems Naval Integration Experiment (SoSNIE).

+“SoSNIE is all about command and control and intel linkages, down to the actual technical detail,” said Reddy.
+“All week at the event, we worked through iterations, refined architectures and captured lessons learned which leads to the opportunity to enhance capability moving forward.”

+As it has in previous years, the IW Pavilion featured an engagement zone, where attendees had the opportunity to join Navy leaders, program managers, and other subject matter experts for informal, sit-down conversations in multiple sessions throughout the three-day conference.

 |Date Taken: